Ace-03/Hydra_Havoc_REPO/README.md

 Known Bugs-

-    -When a piece is in king mode and it can capture multiple pieces in one turn, it does no get forced to caputre a piece on it's second hop and can move freely around the board
+    -When a piece is in king mode and it can capture multiple pieces in one turn, it does no get forced to caputre a piece on it's second hop and can move freely around the board.